darkDragontid/semantic_framework/06_Dynamic_Dictionary.md

-### Dynamic Dictionary
+### Dynamic Dictionary for theme/focus

 The dictionary is designed to ensure consistency and reusability of tags at the theme and focus levels.
-It solves the problem of synonym conflict—when the same concept can be named by different words (e.g., AI, AI, machine_mind), which leads to semantic blurring and makes machine analysis impossible.
+It solves the problem of synonym conflict—when the same concept can be named by different words (e.g., AI, machine_mind), which leads to semantic blurring and makes machine analysis impossible.
 It is not rigidly fixed but is dynamically updated, serving as a growing semantic core.

 Rigidity and Flexibility: Resolving the Conflict